kouts/marketing-popup/README.md

 **Some notes**
-- Popups use LocalStorage to store data about how often they can be displayed.
+- Popups use localStorage to store data about how often they can be displayed.
 After editing a popup this "frequency" setting gets reset.
 - Popups can also open "manually" when bound into certain links on the page.

 ### Live demo